MajorZiploc/json-test-utility/README.md

 ```

 ### Json Migration
+Used to migrate json data.
+Useful for migrating large amounts of test data.
 Look at ./src/spec/JsonMigration.test.ts for test cases
 ```
 import { jsonMigration, ListOfJsonMigratorOf, IJsonMigrator, jsonRefactor as jr } from "json-test-utility";